econads/itemis/README.md

 tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.
 Write an application that prints out the receipt details for these shopping baskets...

-### Assumptions
+### Assumptions/Limitations
-- This code will only be used for a single currency with 100 smaller units to a big unit (100c,p = 1EUR,GBP etc.)
+- This code will only be used for a single unspecified currency with 100 smaller units to a big unit (100c,p = 1EUR,GBP etc.)
 - The only items on the lists will be those listed in the inputs on the exercise
 - The code will be run locally for 1 person, no remote calls necessary
 - Each line of the receipt will be only 1 item, e.g. '2 bottles of perfume at 12.00 each' is excluded